-When it comes to conference call etiquette, most people will tell you what you need to do, but what you need to make sure of, is also what you mustn’t do.
+Conference call etiquette is something we’ve mentioned before.
+When it comes to conference calling, most people will tell you what you need to do, but what you need to make sure of, is also what you mustn’t do.
 So when you’re thinking about how to conference call, here are 7 things you should never say:

 If you join a call late and you’re worried about how to introduce yourself, you’ll only make it worse if you interrupt the speaker by starting to explain why you were late – especially if they’re in the middle of talking.
 So unless the participants stop their meeting and greet you (that will be the time you can explain), then it’s best you quietly join the meeting and explain at the end of the conference call if necessary.

 A good way to think about what the right approach is, is by thinking about how you’d enter a meeting late in person.
-You don’t storm in and make a big fuss over why you were late, therefore nor should you on a conference call.
+You don’t storm in and make a big fuss over why you were late, therefore don’t do it on a call.
 The standard etiquette is to quietly enter the room and start speaking if you’re addressed by the other participants – so the approach is the same for a call.

 As with anything, there are certain ways to say things.
 Too often than not, people try to get their head around what the aim of a meeting is when they join it (which is perfectly normal), but you also don’t want to insult the host by inferring that they haven’t made it clear.
 If you’re not sure about the agenda of a call, it’s best to do your due diligence first.
 Most will include an agenda or the purpose of the meeting in their calendar invite when they schedule their meeting, but if that isn’t the case, then it’s best to ask the host prior to the call so it doesn’t look unprofessional.